-Mary Bonar 206-546-4671 mbonar@shoreline.edu Rm 2057

-Program Information:

-Length of Program: 18 Credits

-Completion Award: Certificate of Completion

-Enrollment: Every Quarter

-Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking)

-Website: http://shoreline.edu/programs/visual-communicationstechnology/

-EPC J744C

-Digital Photography Level II Certificate of Completion Planning Guide

-Program Description:

-Shoreline Community College offers a short-term Certificate of Completion (CC) in VCT Digital Photography level II leading to an entry-level position in photographic image production, image manipulation and management.
+Mary Bonar 206-546-4671 mbonar@shoreline.edu Rm 2057 Program Information: Length of Program: 18 Credits Completion Award: Certificate of Completion Enrollment: Every Quarter Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking) Website: http://shoreline.edu/programs/visual-communicationstechnology/ Plan code: AIVDAC20 Digital Photography Level II Certificate of Completion Planning Guide Program Description: Shoreline Community College offers a short-term Certificate of Completion (CC) in VCT Digital Photography level II leading to an entry-level position in photographic image production, image manipulation and management.
 Students interested in advancement are encouraged to enroll in longer courses of study to complete additional certificates or associate degrees in Visual Communication Technology.
 Students pursuing a four-year baccalaureate degree should follow the Associate in Fine Arts (AFA) degree planning guide.

-Certificate of Completion (13 Credits)

-Note: Every effort has been made to ensure the accuracy of the information in this publication.
+Certificate of Completion (14 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
 GPA of 2.0 or better for the entire program required.

-Additional Information

-Certificates of Completion are designed for students who are adding areas of knowledge to their VCT AAAS Specializations or have intermediate/advanced industry experience.
+Additional Information Certificates of Completion are designed for students who are adding areas of knowledge to their VCT AAAS Specializations or have intermediate/advanced industry experience.
 Please note that courses listed in concentrations have prerequisites that expand the total credits required.
 However, prerequisites may be waived at the VCT advisor's discretion based on student experience or portfolio presentation.
 Courses may be substituted or waived by the program faculty advisor.

-Program Prerequisites:

-ART 144, ART 145, VCT 124, VCT 125, VCT 136, or portfolio review.
-Program Requirements - ART 244 Studio/Lighting/Digital Imaging Credits: 4 - VCT 155 Digital Production Credits: 5 - VCT 215 Specialization: Adobe Studio/Portfolio 1 Credits: 4 Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
-If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning at jaydelotte@shoreline.edu or 206-546-4710 Program Advisor:

-Christine Shafner 206-546-7628 cshafner@shoreline.edu Rm 2174 Alan Yates 206-533-6771 ayates@shoreline.edu Rm 2054 Claire Fant 206-533-6763 cfant@shoreline.edu Rm 2051 For Program Information:
+Program Prerequisites: ART 144, ART 145, VCT 124, VCT 125, VCT 136, or portfolio review.
+Program Requirements - ART 244 Studio Photography Minimum Units: 5 - VCT 155 Digital Production & Creative Project Management Minimum Units: 5 - VCT 215 Specialization: Adobe Studio/Portfolio 1 Minimum Units: 4 Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
+If you have not received your Certificate, please contact Jenifer Aydelotte in the Office of Instruction at jaydelotte@shoreline.edu or 206-546-4719.
+Program Advisor: Christine Shafner 206-546-7628 cshafner@shoreline.edu Rm 2174 Alan Yates 206-533-6771 ayates@shoreline.edu Rm 2054 For Program Information: